Can You Get Higher by Holding in Cannabis Smoke for a Long Time?

 Why Holding in Cannabis Smoke Doesn’t Get You Higher

-Depriving your brain of oxygen through holding in your smoke can make you feel lightheaded.
+Depriving your brain of oxygen by holding in your smoke longer can make you feel lightheaded.
 The carbon monoxide and toxins from combustion with smoking and holding it in only intensify the lightheadedness.
 The more you hold in, the more elevated your heart rate gets and blood gets pumped in faster to compensate for the low oxygen levels, contributing to the feeling of getting more out of your smoke.

-- Allow yourself some time and fresh air in-between inhalation.
+- Allow yourself some time and fresh air in between inhalation.

 - Consider different methods of cannabis consumption, such as dabbing and edibles.